ripclawffb/chocolatey-jenkins_pipeline/README.md

     6. Click "Test Connection" and verify you get a "Success" message
 10. Congratulations, Gitlab and Jenkins should now be integrated!

-Now we will create a Jenkins Multibranch pipeline.
+###Create a Jenkins Multibranch pipeline.
 This job will be configured so it scans the Gitlab repository for a Jenkinsfile and automatically create a job for any branches that contain this file.
 This is known as pipeline as a code.

 1. Open a browser to your Jenkins web interface and login if necessary
 2. Click on New Item in the upper left